rammadhan/-SQL-Tableau-Google-Data-Analytic-Project/README.md

 - We can conclude that most of member rider used cyclistic as transportaion for going to work on weekdays, while most of casual rider used cyclistic only for pleasure.

 **Why would casual riders buy Cyclistic annual memberships?**

- There is similar trend on casual rider, with increasing ride on 3pm to 9pm.
-Casual member who use cyclistic for work can be the first target to convert as a member.
-If a rider use cyclistic as a transportation for going to work it must be a single trip not rounded trip, in other word started station must be different with ended station.
-We can look how many rider who match these critheria.
+- There is similar trend on casual rider, with increasing ride on 3pm to 9pm.
+Casual rider who use cyclistic for work can be the first target to convert as a member, because it is very simmilar to characteristic of member rider.
+- Second target to be converted to become annual member is casual rider who use cyclistic for pleasure.
+- If a rider use cyclistic as a transportation for going to work, it must be a single trip not rounded trip, in other word started station must be different with ended station.
+We can look how many rider who match these critheria:

 ```
 SELECT